nattapatb/nattapatb.github.io/_pages/about.md

   - /about.html
 ---

 Hi and good day!
-I am a Postdoctoral Research Fellow in Human-Computer Interaction at the [AI for Social Good lab](https://www.ai4sg.org/), NUS School of Computing, Singapore.
-I obtained my PhD from the University of Melbourne, where I worked with Tilman Dingler, Benjamin Tag, and Jorge Goncalves.
-My research interests lie within an intersection of different disciplines such as Human-Centred Computing, Behavioural Science, and Physiological Sensing.
+I am a Postdoctoral Research Fellow in Human-Computer Interaction at the NUS School of Computing, Singapore.
+I work with Yi-Chieh Lee at the [AI for Social Good lab](https://www.ai4sg.org/).
+Previously, I obtained my PhD from the University of Melbourne in Australia, where I worked with Tilman Dingler, Benjamin Tag, and Jorge Goncalves.
+My research interests lie within an intersection of different disciplines such as Human-Centred AI, Behavioural Science, and Physiological Sensing.
 My research focuses on **Quantifying and Understanding the Effects of Cognitive Biases in Human-Computer Interaction.**
 <!---
 [Tilman Dingler](http://www.tilmanification.com), [Benjamin Tag](https://findanexpert.unimelb.edu.au/profile/852535-benjamin-tag), and [Jorge Goncalves](https://www.jorgegoncalves.com/)
 -->